Updated February 28, 2023

 The registration process is outlined here.

-Registration for ongoing programs should be completed annually.
+Registration for ongoing programs should be completed annually, at the beginning of the academic year or term.

 Registration for one-time or seasonal programs should be completed at least 30 days prior to the proposed start date of the program.